scubbo/autobot/README.md

 BUG: http://docs.aws.amazon.com/lambda/latest/dg/automating-deployment.html doesn't seem to be accurate?
 If you don't include index.py in the output file, it won't be included in the deployment package

 https://blog.jayway.com/2016/09/18/introduction-swagger-cloudformation-api-gateway/ helped me convert to Swagger

+Intentionally hardcode GITHUB_REPO to PROJECT_NAME because ain't nobody got time for more prompts (also it allowed me to do repo-existence checking up-front, rather than asking for github repo names at a weird time)